daleonpz/Notes/Books/Expert-C-programming.md

 1. Dynamic libraries are called `libsomething.so` , and static libraries are called `libsomething.a`
 2. You tell the compiler to link with, for example, `libthread.so` by giving the option `-lthread`
 3. The compiler expects to find the libraries in certain directories.
 For example, `/usr/lib/` or you can set a path by using `-Lpathname`.
+4. Identify your libraries by looking at the header files you have used.
+For example `<thread.h>` has a Library Pathname `/usr/lib/libthread.so` and compiler option to use is `-lthread`.
+5. Symbols from static libraries are extracted in a more restricted way than symbols from dynamic libraries.
+When working with static libraries, the linker is fussy about where libraries are mentioned, and in what order, since symbols are resolved looking from left to right.
+For example, if `liba.a` depends on `libb.a` then you should compile as `gcc liba.a libb.a`.